 - Standard discontinued cars.
 Coverage for original parts ensures you’ll pay nothing extra for hard-to-find equipment.

 - Customized discontinued cars.
 Customized parts coverage for specialty parts that are hard-to-find, especially for imports or rare models.
 Agreed value gets you the full value covered in a total loss accident.

 - Classics or collectibles.
 Covers car shows, low-mileage driving and agreed value for restored vehicles.

 - Level of coverage.
 Buying a discontinued car with a loan or lease means you’ll typically need full coverage car insurance, which costs more than liability-only coverage.
 Also consider adding gap coverage, which covers the gap between the loan and the car’s value if it’s totaled.

 Which cars are no longer made?

-A few makes you’ll no longer find in production in the US include:
+These makes are no longer in production in the US:

 To apply for car insurance, start as you would with any other car.
 However, specialized cars such as a collector’s model may require you to call the insurance company directly.

 - Enter your ZIP code to start an online quote or speak directly to a customer service representative.